krudzinska/projectshelter/README.md

 # Project Shelter - status: in progress

-a responsive web for an animal shelter, with animals database.
+a responsive web for an animal shelter in React, with animals database.

+- single-page app
 - slider
 - burger navigation on small screens
 - Routing